cirosantilli/rl-game-2d-grid/cli-options.md

     User input is only available with display.

-    If not present, simulation runs as faster as possible.
+    If not present, simulation runs as fast as possible.

+    Implies `-p 0`, since it is currently impossible to control players without a display.

+-   `-f <double>`: (Fps) limit FPS to `double` FPS.
+Default: -1.0.

+    -1.0 means unlimited.

     Helps humans visualize non-interactive simulations that are too fast.
 E.g.
     `-f 2.0` limits simulation to 2 FPS.

-    Forces -p = 0, since it is currently impossible to control players without a display.

--   `-f <double>`: (Fps) limit FPS to <double> FPS.
-Default: 1.0.

     You likely don't want this for interactive simulations that block on user input (Rogue-like), as this becomes lag.